Efforts for health management

 For data on safety, health, and disaster prevention, see our Sustainability Data Book.

-White 500 certification We were certified as a 2024 Health & Productivity Management Outstanding Organization (large enterprise category) under the certification system jointly operated by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi (“Japan Health Council”).
+White 500 certification We were certified as a 2025 Health & Productivity Management Outstanding Organization (large enterprise category) under the certification system jointly operated by the Ministry of Economy, Trade and Industry and the Nippon Kenko Kaigi (“Japan Health Council”).
 Under the system, companies’ level of health management is evaluated, and the top 500 companies in the large enterprise category are recognized as “White 500.”
-We were first certified as a White 500 company in 2017, and this marks the sixth time we have been certified.
+We were first certified as a White 500 company in 2017, and this marks the seventh time we have been certified.